Ask a Financial Professional: I Got a Big Raise. Now What?

 This advice can be difficult for some millennials.
 “The initial thought of many professionals in their late 20s and early 30s is to apply the entire increase toward chunking down debt or buying something shiny and nice,” says Nichole.
 “We help them look at the big picture and understand the value of first carving out money to feed their asset base.”

 3. Spend Freely

 You’ve done the sensible things—planned your taxes and added to your assets—and now you get to indulge your emotional needs.
-Maybe peace of mind is most important and you want to pay down debt.
+Maybe financial confidence is most important and you want to pay down debt.
 “Be strategic,” advises Nichole.
 “With credit cards, for example, look at the interest rates and the balances.
-Pay off the card with the 23% interest rate and keep the balance on the one with the 9% rate.”
+Consider paying off the card with the 23% interest rate and keeping the balance on the one with the 9% rate.”